CPU Performance

 performance |

-cgroup.
-For each 80ms period of time, we instruct the Linux scheduler to run shared
+setting on each machine cgroup.
+For each 80ms period of time, we set a quota of 5ms for each shared

-vCPUs for no more than 5ms.
-If your application is working hard and reaches its quota, its vCPUs will be suspended for the remainder of the 80ms period.
+vCPU.
+If your machine cgroup’s CPU usage reaches its quota, its tasks will be ‘throttled’ (not scheduled to run again) for the remainder of the 80ms period.

 Quotas are shared between a Machine’s vCPUs.
 For example, a shared-cpu-2x